Noncommutative Choquet theory: Introduction

 For a compact convex set $C$, the C*-algebra $\rC(C)$ of continuous functions on $C$ is generated by the function system $\rA(C)$.
 A probability measure $\mu$ on $C$ is said to represent a point $x \in C$ and $x$ is said to be the barycenter of $\mu$ if the restriction $\mu|_{\rA(C)}$ satisfies $\mu|_{\rA(C)} = x$.
 Since the point mass $\delta_x$ represents $x$, every point in $C$ has at least one representing measure.
 The points $x \in C$ for which $\delta_x$ is the unique representing measure are precisely the extreme points of $C$.
 This interplay between the function system $\rA(C)$ and the C*-algebra $\rC(C)$ plays an essential role in classical Choquet theory.

 Something similar is true in the noncommutative setting, and it is here that major differences begin to appear between the theory of noncommutative convexity and the theory of matrix convexity.

 For a compact nc convex set $K$, we introduce a notion of nc function on $K$.
-The space $\rC(K)$ of continuous nc functions on $K$ is a C*-algebra that is generated by the space $\rA(K)$ of continuous nc affine functions on $K$.
-By applying Takesaki and Bichteler's noncommutative Gelfand theorem \cites{Bic1969,Tak1967}, we identify $\rC(K)$ with the maximal C*-algebra $\cmax(\rA(K))$ of $\rA(K)$ introduced by Kirchberg and Wasserman \cite{KirWas1998}.
+The space $\rB(K)$ of all bounded nc functions is a von Neumann algebra.
+The space $\rC(K)$ of continuous nc functions on $K$ is a C*-subalgebra of $\rB(K)$ which is generated by the space $\rA(K)$ of continuous affine nc functions on $K$.
+By analogy with the Takesaki--Bichteler's noncommutative Gelfand theorem \cites{Tak1967,Bic1969}, we show that $\rB(K) = \rC(K)^{**}$ is the universal von Neumann algebra of $\rC(K)$, and clarify the sense in which elements of $\rC(K)$ are continuous.
+Finally, we identify $\rC(K)$ with the maximal C*-algebra, $\cmax(\rA(K))$, of $\rA(K)$ introduced by Kirchberg and Wasserman \cite{KirWas1998}.

-Motivated by the classical setting, we say that a unital completely positive map $\mu : \rC(K) \to \B(H_n)$ represents a point $x \in K_n$ and that $x$ is the barycenter of $\mu$ if the restriction $\mu|_{\rA(K)}$ satisfies $\mu|_{\rA(K)} = x$.
+Motivated by the classical setting, we say that a unital completely positive map $\mu : \rC(K) \to \B(H_n)$ represents a point $x \in K_n$, and that $x$ is the barycenter of $\mu$, if the restriction $\mu|_{\rA(K)}$ satisfies $\mu|_{\rA(K)} = x$.
 The corresponding point evaluation $\delta_x : \rC(K) \to \B(H_n)$ represents $x$, so every point in $K$ has at least one representing map.
 As in the classical setting, the points in $x \in K$ for which $\delta_x$ is both irreducible and the unique representing map for $x$ are precisely the extreme points of $K$.

 In fact, this characterization of the extreme points of a compact nc convex set $K$ implies that they are dual to the boundary representations of the operator system $\rA(K)$ in the sense of Arveson \cite{Arv1969}.
 Hence viewed from the perspective of noncommutative convexity, Arveson's conjecture about the existence of boundary representations is equivalent to the existence of extreme points in compact nc convex sets.
 This conjecture was resolved only recently, by Arveson himself \cite{Arv2008} in the separable case, and by the authors \cite{DK2015} in complete generality.
 As an application of the ideas in this paper, we obtain a new proof of this result that is conceptually much different.